hiteshsankhala/VoiceAPITest/README.md

 # VoiceAPITest

-Clone https://github.com/ClickSend/clicksend-java.git and VoiceapiCall project  to your system

-Build the project using gradle or maven .
+Clone ClickSend SDK https://github.com/ClickSend/clicksend-java.git and build the project using gradle or maven .

-import VoiceapiCall project to your IDE and add all the library  generated from the build of https://github.com/ClickSend/clicksend-java.git.
+import VoiceapiCall project to your IDE and add all the library  generated from the build of ClickSend SDK

-NOte :
+Note :

 Before running create free trial account in https://www.clicksend.com/au/ .